AntonOshurek/AntonOshurek/README.md

 my name is Anton and i'm a Front-End and LotusScript (HCL Notes) developer )

 - 🔭 I’m currently working in Unicorn Poznań
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and Node.JS

 - **technologies stack that I use every day**